 Where a defendant charged with a serious crime is to be tried on indictment in the Crown Court, they will usually be sent, transferred or committed by the magistrates for jury trial by way of an indictment.

-Whenever a person is accused of a serious crime and is to be tried on indictment, in majority of cases he is sent, transferred or committed by the magistrates for a trial before a jury.
-There is an alternative route through section 2(2)(b) of the Administration of Justice (Miscellaneous Provisions) Act 1933 which allows the preferment of a bill of indictment with the consent of a judge of the High Court.
-The essence of that procedure is that a High Court judge orders that the accused be tried on indictment.
+In exceptional cases, for instance, where the CPS believes magistrates were wrong not to send the defendant to the Crown Court for trial on indictment, there is an alternative route under section 2(2)(b) of the Administration of Justice (Miscellaneous Provisions) Act 1933.
+This allows the preferment (service) of a bill of indictment with the consent of a judge of the High Court.
+Essentially, a High Court judge can order that the defendant be tried on indictment.

-The procedure for voluntary bills of indictment is set out in the Indictments Procedure Rules 1971.
-Those rules require for the application to be in writing and bearing the signature of the applicant or alternatively his solicitor.
+The application must be in writing and bear the signature of the applicant – for instance, the chief crown prosecutor at the CPS.
 Unless there have already been unsuccessful committal proceedings, the application should also state why it is being made.
-Further, the application should include copies of any charges on which the defendant has been committed for trial.
+The application should include copies of any charges on which the defendant has been committed for trial.

 The application must be accompanied by documents, including: